 An examination of the basic skills and procedures of adult counseling as well as ethical issues germane for professional, counselor-client relationships.
 This course will be a combination of lecture, discussion, and experiential exercises.
 Prerequisite: PSY 321 Personality, or consent.
-Offered spring.
+Offered spring or May Term.